 Ever since I was a child I had been hearing of this high altitude vibrant and splendid place.
 A valley surrounded by lofty mountains and vast stretched meadow where hundred of species of flower bloom for just few months of the year.
 The desire to be see this place grew with age and finally life granted me with an opportunity to be at this very place.

 It almost took two days of trekking to reach this valley.
-The ascents and descents through the uneven trails through the forest, sometimes along the streams and a final steep ascent followed by a gradual gradient walk tested our commitments at times and finally after crossing a stream with a wooden bridge we entered this valley.
+The ascents and descents through the uneven trails through the forest, sometimes along the streams and a final steep ascent followed by a gradual gradient tested our commitments at times and finally crossing a stream with a wooden bridge we entered this valley.
 Surrounded by high mountains at 3658m with the vast expanse and a diverse range of endemic flora, it is picturesque in its beauty.
-We were early for this season, and the valley was on its verge to become lively.
-The flowers had started to bloom and I couldn’t resist walking further and further into this valley.
+I couldn’t resist walking further and further into this valley.
 The floral pastures, running streams and beautiful backdrops of mountains, the cold and thin air made us zip up our jackets.
-Walking further into the valley till the ‘River point’ the end of this valley, we were greeted by ‘Tipra glacier’ on the Gauri parbat.
+Walking further into the valley till the ‘River point’ the end of this valley we were greeted by ‘Tipra glacier’ on the Gauri parbat.
 We were completely exhausted but the view of the Gauri parbat with huge masses of Tipra glacier descending down from it filled us with amazement.
 We spend hours running to and fro in the valley when my friend gave up to go any further, we decided to return but as we walked back I looked back from to the valley for one last time.
 It was different feeling, a feeling of achievement, a dream come true.
 This place was really beautiful I have ever read about or seen in the photographs.
 No words ever could really describe this beautiful valley.

-Emerald mountain ranges, green meadows and white clouds fuse to create a dreamlike locale.
+Emerald mountain ranges, green meadows and white clouds fuse to create a dreamlike locale called Valley of Flowers.
 Cascading waterfalls are abundant while you’re traversing towards the valley.
 The pristine beauty, mystical surroundings lures nature lovers, photographers and botanists.